FunixG/epitech-flutter/README.md

 # Project description

 A simple mobile cross platform app where you can buy your best sunglasses !
+This project is not finished, it's just a test to discover flutter

 # Build app